 Since its implementation, the plan has been adjusted several times based on COVID-19 trends and on-the-ground information.
 For example, the Administration has allowed the earlier reopening of some businesses in the rural counties with no evidence of community transmission of COVID-19 and has postponed the opening of other higher risk establishments when concerning data emerged in the scientific literature or among public health experts.

 Pausing or Reversing Course

 The more Maine’s economy reopens, the greater the risk of COVID-19 cases in Maine – and elsewhere – since neither a vaccine nor a cure exists at this time.
 This is especially true with expanded tourism.
-With few exceptions, visitors to Maine in the summer come from areas where the prevalence of this infectious disease is significantly higher than it is in Maine.
+With few exceptions, visitors to Maine come from areas where the prevalence of this infectious disease is significantly higher than it is in Maine.
 Experience in other places where reopening has occurred earlier or at a greater pace than Maine’s shows increases in COVID-19 cases and deaths.
 Certain types of re-openings, such as indoor dining, pose greater risk than others, such as outdoor activity.